svaraborut/next-cf/README.md

 classes.
 The process would require manual processing of the data stream with some way to retrieve the instance of the FixedLengthStream that is a CF builtin class.

+The `fileDownload` function supports caching, and can be enabled via `cacheMaxAge` and `cachePublic` which will expose a standard `cache-control: max-age=N, public` header to be then handled by any front proxy or CDN.

+> [!TIP]
+> The system stores files with the plain key but provides the possibility to the user to read them with their extension
+> name (example `.png`) via the `fuzzyExtension` option.
+But this does not align with the public CDN url which does
+> expose the plain key as url.
+When using the public CDN the system should either store the files with their extension
+> or accept raw keys as the public URL as browsers fully support reading files without extension.
+Furthermore, the
+> function provides the `content-type` header. this may only become a problem if some strange SEO policies are taking
+> into account the file extension (but is unlikely).

 ### 🚧 Signed URLs

 > [!TIP]